Egger-Lohner C.2 Phaeton

-The Egger-Lohner C.2 Phaeton, erronously called Porsche P1, is an electric vehicle built by Egger-Lohner.
+The Egger-Lohner C.2 Phaeton, erroneously called Porsche P1, is an electric vehicle built by Egger-Lohner.
 It is the first vehicle that Ferdinand Porsche somewhat contributed to.
 The vehicle resembles a horse-drawn carriage with an electrical motor attached to it.
-Approximately 4 were built.
+Approximately four were built.

 Powertrain

 The C.2 Phaeton model is in fact a four-seat vehicle.
 It is powered by the "octagon" electric motor, that Ferdinand Porsche designed, which took its name from the eight-sided design of the motor housing.
 The electric motor can produce an output of 3 hp at 350 rpm and, for short periods of time, up to 5 hp with a top speed of 35 km/h by overcharging it.
 The car could be driven for three to five hours with a range of approximately 49 mi.
 The car uses a complicated series of gears: it is driven by using a 12-speed controller where six are dedicated to forward gears, two for reverse and four to brake the car.